-Luang Por had experimented on the superknowledge of Dhammakaya meditation until he found that it could really help others and better their lives.
-Although their sufferings would not be completely ceased because it was common that everyone had to experience satisfaction, dissatisfaction, fulfilled wishes, unfulfilled wishes, bad mood, mental difficulties from being separated from loved ones and things, and meet with undesirable situations.
+Por had experimented the Luang on superknowledge of Dhammakaya meditation until he found that it could really help others and better their lives.
+Although their sufferings would not be completely ceased because it was common that evervone had experience satisfaction. to dissatisfaction, fulfilled wishes, unfulfilled wishes, bad mood, mental difficulties from being separated from loved ones and things, and meet with undesirable situations.
 Every single life has to face with the aforesaid feelings all alike, more or less.
 However, meditation practice is like injecting vaccines to one's body in order to create immunities against those negative feelings with better mindfulness and wisdom.
 One will find that problematic sufferings can be solved more quickly and easily.
 The severity of karma [or karmic force] will be lessened as it is replaced by good karma like clean water that drives away waste water.